AntonTheDev/FlightLayout/README.md

 ##### Example 3

-What if we implemented a sizeToFit method on our view, where it autoresizes itself.
-We can actually ommit the the **withSize** parameter from the method signature.
+What if we implemented a ``sizeToFit()`` method on our calling view.
+In the absense of the **withSize** parameter from the method call, the framework automatically assumes that you are intending to use the current size of the calling view.

 ```
    view.addSubview(bigView)